Walker Hancock: The Garden of Gethsemane

 Hancock created an immersive sculpture group, The Garden of Gethsemane (1965–66), for Trinity Episcopal Church in Topsfield, Massachusetts.
-On one side of a garden, a kneeling figure seen from behind, Christ Praying, agonizes about offering himself up for crucifixion, while on the other side his disciples, Peter, James, and John, huddle together asleep.
+On one side of a garden, a larger-than-life-size kneeling figure seen from behind, Christ Praying, agonizes about offering himself up for crucifixion, while on the other side his disciples, Peter, James, and John, huddle together asleep.
 The sculpture group was commissioned as a memorial to Jonathan Myrick Daniels, an Episcopal seminarian who was murdered in Alabama in 1965 during the Civil Rights Movement.

 A replica of Hancock's 2-part Garden of Gethesemane is at the Abbey of Our Lady of Gethsemani, a Trappist monastery outside Bardstown, Kentucky.

 A replica of Christ Praying is at Daniels's alma mater, the Episcopal Divinity School in Cambridge, Massachusetts.

 In 1991, Jonathan Myrick Daniels was designated a martyr of the Episcopal Church.
 His day of remembrance is August 14 on the liturgical calendar.